stevengharris/markupeditor-base/README.md

 # MarkupEditor

-The MarkupEditor provides the functionality for WYSIWYG editing in a web browser.
+The MarkupEditor supports WYSIWYG editing in a web view.
 The "source of truth" for the MarkupEditor is standard HTML, styled using standard CSS.

 The MarkupEditor aims to support the same functionality as [GitHub flavored Markdown](https://github.github.com/gfm/).
-However, instead of dealing with the distractions in Markdown-based text and the mysteries of how that text is translated and presented elsewhere, the MarkupEditor always presents the HTML directly as you edit it.
+However, instead of dealing with the distractions in Markdown-based text and the mysteries of how that text is translated to HTML and presented, the MarkupEditor always presents the HTML directly as you edit it.

-The `markupeditor-base` project is primarily meant to be used as a dependency of a larger project that contains a web view that in turn loads this project's JavaScript as a script along with the css styling to support editing.
-By cloning the `markupeditor-base` project, you can exercise the WYSIWYG editing functionality by opening `explore/index.html` in a web browser.
+The `markupeditor-base` project is primarily meant to be used as a dependency of a separate project that presents a web view.
+Along with the HTML content you're editing, web view must load the `markupeditor` JavaScript as a script along with the css styling to support editing.

+By cloning the `markupeditor-base` project and building it, you can exercise the WYSIWYG editing functionality by opening `explore/index.html` in a web browser.
 This makes debugging or reproducing issues completely self-contained in a browser environment, without requiring a web view being embedded in a larger project.
 You can also open `explore/index.js` in a node.js server to see and edit the same content.

 There are currently two projects that use `markupeditor-base`: